jerhon/honlsoft-v2/projects/object-detection-with-dot-net-core.md

 I can hit the endpoint for the object detection microservice, and get the latest image capture from the raspberry pi with object boundaries and object labels.
 I was very surprised at how well it detected the objects in the images.
-The image above was kind of an accident.
+The image above was an accident.
 I was just holding up a book, and you can see the camera slipped and got my desk into view.
 It successfully detected my mouse, keyboard, and a cup.

 I'll be posting a few more articles talking about the architecture of the applications.
 In the meantime, the code for the two applications are on GitHub:

 * [Github - Raspberry Pi Camera Service](https://github.com/jerhon/hs-pi-camera-service)
 * [Github - Object Detection Service](https://github.com/jerhon/hs-object-dectection-service)